 And, properly cared for, bonsai can actually outlive their owners!
 In fact, the Sandai Shogun no Matsu (translates to third generation Tokugawa’s pine) is a bonsai specimen that has been passed down through the line of Japanese emperors for at least 500 years!

 Bonsai from The Soothing Company aren’t quite that old, but the range of options is tremendous.
 You can choose from jade, pomegranate, gingko, rosemary and so many more.
-CLICK HERE to see the entire line of beautiful bonsai trees and accessories.
+Visit The Soothing Company to see the entire line of beautiful bonsai trees and accessories.

 In addition to bonsai, The Soothing Company offers thousands of soothing products for your home and garden.
 Everything from from fountains and water features, to hammocks, to wall aquariums, to lounge chairs, plus so much more – everything you need to create a peaceful sanctuary in your home.

 NEED A PRODUCT REVIEW?
 Have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotion?
 Please contact us.